 Additionally, do not use any tree for antenna support, which if partly or entirely toppled could fall into or across power lines.
 Particularly dangerous are primary lines with 13 kV and higher voltages.

-At K2AV the base of a 100 foot loblolly pine supporting the 160 Inv L was 25 feet from the base of a planned, now installed 13kV primary pole line along the US 64 service road at 35 feet above ground.
+At K2AV the base of a 100 foot loblolly pine supporting the 160 Inv L was offset 25 feet from the base of a planned, now installed 13kV primary pole line along our service road at 35 feet above ground.
 That antenna site was abandoned when the power company's plans were certified and funded, and the inverted L was moved to a site near the house.

 In the three decades K2AV has owned the property, there have been three major weather events which dropped trees along US 64 and the service road which actually fell across power lines, or would have fallen across the new primary lines.
 Hurricane Fran put thirty or forty trees onto Progress Energy primary lines along a five mile stretch of US 64.
 Later an ice storm deposited one to two inches radial ice and took down more trees in our local area with longer power outages than Hurricane Fran.
 And a "derecho" wind event in places snapped full-grown healthy tree trunks at the base.
 The damage that 13kV could do, coming back up into the house via a 13 kV charged tree entangling wire and feedline, ranges from destroyed equipment to fire to death.